Isaac-web/Heart-AI/README.md

-# HeartAI: Predictive Healthcare System Documentation
+# HeartAI: Heart Disease Prediction App

 Welcome to the HeartAI Documentation, your comprehensive guide to understanding and utilizing our predictive healthcare system.
 From heart disease prediction to real-time communication with healthcare professionals, this documentation covers every aspect of the system's features, installation, and usage.